AlexDev404/BatchTools/README.md

 - These applications provide you to create a multitude of games and software.

-- If you are a person who like retro (like me), these are the right tools for you.
+- If you are a person who likes retro stuff (like me), these are the right tools for you.
 With these you are able to create batch-style games, etc.

 This package contains: